2025 Albany Great Danes football team

-The 2025 Albany Great Danes football team represent the University of Albany as a member of the Coastal Athletic Association Football Conference (CAA Football) during the 2025 NCAA Division I FCS football season.
-The Great Danes are led by 1st-year interim head coach Jared Ambrose and play their home games at Tom & Mary Casey Stadium in Albany, New York.
+The 2025 Albany Great Danes football team represented the University of Albany as a member of the Coastal Athletic Association Football Conference (CAA Football) during the 2025 NCAA Division I FCS football season.
+The Great Danes were led by 1st-year interim head coach Jared Ambrose and played their home games at Tom & Mary Casey Stadium in Albany, New York.